Solve your business debts: these are the options

 Bankruptcy is often the last option.
 You can file for bankruptcy yourself at the court, but someone who still receives money from you can also do this.

 In bankruptcy proceedings, the judge appoints a curator who takes over all decisions and your financial affairs.
-Bankruptcy proceedings can take years.
 The curator makes a payment proposal to the creditors.
 There are then 2 possibilities:

-1. The creditors agree to the bankruptcy trustee's proposal.
+1. The creditors agree to the curator's proposal.
 This is called a bankruptcy agreement.
 The creditors will then be paid part of their claim.
 After the bankruptcy, the creditors cannot enforce payment of the unpaid portion of their claim.

 2. The creditors of the court do not agree with the curator's proposal.
 The trustee sells your assets to pay the creditors.
 After the bankruptcy, creditors can demand that you pay the unpaid portion of their claim.